View without frames

 Many resources can be accessed quickly through the Internet.
 If you are not personally connected to the Internet, hopefully you have access through your work site, local libraries, or a friend.

-I. Information and Materials for Practitioners, Consumers, Program Developers, and Those Concerned with Staff Development
+For Information and Materials for Practitioners, Consumers, Program Developers, and Those Concerned with Staff Development, see

-Quick finds.
-Offers a fast way to access Center technical information and resources.
-Click on Quick Find.
-There are over 130 topics.
+Quick Find .
+Click on one of the over 130 topics for a fast way to access Center technical information and resources.
 Find one that is relevant to your search and go to it.
 From there, you can link to a variety of Center-developed materials and to online resources from other sources.

-Gateway to Links. the Gateway Sites page (http://smhp.psych.ucla.edu/gateway/gateway_sites.htm) provides a listing of major agency websites that offer access to other information and support relevant to the topics of mental health in schools and addressing barriers to student learning.
+Gateway to Links.
+The Gateway Sites section provides a listing of major agency websites that offer access to other information and support relevant to the topics of mental health in schools and addressing barriers to student learning.
 We've also identified other Centers that provide free technical assistance.

 MedlinePlus is a goldmine of good health information from the world's largest medical library, the National Library of Medicine.
 Health professionals and consumers alike can depend on it for information that is authoritative and up to date.
 MedlinePlus has extensive information from the National Institutes of Health and other trusted sources on over 650 diseases and conditions.
 There are also lists of hospitals and physicians, a medical encyclopedia and a medical dictionary, health information in Spanish, extensive information on prescription and nonprescription drugs, health information from the media, and links to thousands of clinical trials.